openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/08/04

+* 10am: I plan to continue moving nodes and cables, and adding fan strips to improve air flow.
+Nodes math-alderann-c[01-12] will be powered off.
+Other nodes and functionality may be affected too.

+* 12am: Nodes math-alderaan-c[01-12] are draining, no new jobs can start on them.
+Existing jobs can continue while the nodes remain up.
+Any nodes suspended automatically for CPU overheating will remain suspended until the maintennce is completed.

 ### 2022/08/02

 * Maintenance (rack reconfiguration to improve cooling) is scheduled to continue 8/4 with nodes math-alderaan-c[01-12], which will be down.
-Connectivity of other nodes may be affected for short periods.
+Other nodes may be affected for shorter periods.

 * 8pm: Planned hardware maintenance completed.
 All alderaan nodes work normally.
 Please let me know if you see any issues.